 Whether the property is located within a Special Flood Hazard Area;

 Which Flood Insurance Rate Map (FIRM) a property falls under;

 What Flood Zone a property is in (A, AE, AH, AO);

-The Base Flood Elevation for property, if available; and
+The Base Flood Elevation for property and the anticipated depth of flooding, if available; and

 Whether the property is located within a Floodway.

 The County also keeps elevation certificates on file for many structures in